-Shamima Begum Loses Final Challenge to Keep UK Citizenship
+Shamima Begum Loses Appeal to Keep UK Citizenship

 LONDON (AP) – A U.K. woman who as a teenager ran away to join the Islamic State group lost a legal challenge Friday aimed at restoring her citizenship, which was revoked on national security grounds.

-Shamima Begum, one of three east London schoolgirls who traveled to Syria in 2015, resurfaced at a refugee camp in Syria last year and told reporters she wanted to come home.
+Shamima Begum, one of three east London schoolgirls who travelled to Syria in 2015, resurfaced at a refugee camp in Syria last year and told reporters she wanted to come home.
 But her apparent lack of remorse has triggered criticism in Britain and the family has expressed its own shock at her lack of repentance.

 Former Home Secretary Sajid Javid revoked her citizenship, but she challenged the decision before the Special Immigration Appeals Commission.
 She argued she is not the citizen of another country and that Javid´s decision left her stateless.